On the uniqueness of continuous spacetime extensions in 1+1 dimensions with applications to weak null singularities: Introduction

 \section{Introduction}

-Weak null singularities are expected to form in the interior of generic rotating black holes.
-For a detailed background on such weak null singularities we refer the reader to the introductions of \cite{DafLuk17} and \cite{Sbie24}.
+A weak null singularity is a singular null boundary of a spacetime $(M,g)$ solving the Einstein equations such that the metric is continuous up to the boundary but the Christoffel symbols fail to be square integrable.
+These are expected to form in the interior of generic rotating black holes.
+For a detailed background to weak null singularities we refer the reader to \cite{Luk18,DafLuk17,Sbie24}.
 Here, we focus on a local piece $(\Mw,\gw)$ of the spacetime near the weak null singularity, where $\Mw = (-1,1) \times (-1,0) \times \Sp^2$ with coordinates $(u, v)$ on the first two factors and $(\theta^1, \theta^2) = \theta^A$, $A=1,2$, an arbitrary set of smooth coordinates on $\Sp^2$.
 The metric is given in the double null form